11 June, 2025, 8 AM - 12 PM 📍 Room 109 @ Music City Center, Nashville, TN, US

 • 3D capture, reconstruction and rendering for virtual objects

-• Novel Applications of Mixed Reality in areas such as Healthcare, Manufacturing, etc.
+• We also encourage submission on novel Applications of Mixed Reality in areas such as Healthcare, Manufacturing, etc.

 Submission Guidelines:

-• We invite submissions of max 8 pages (excluding references), and 4-page extended abstracts as well.
+• We invite submissions of max 8 pages (excluding references), and 4-page (excluding references) extended abstracts as well.

-• If you have other media to attach (videos etc), please feel free to add anonymized links.
+• The review process is double-blind and does not involve a rebuttal phase.
+If you have other media to attach (videos etc), please feel free to add anonymized links.

 • Submissions will be rejected without review if they: